thomas0809/MolScribe/README.md

 pip install MolScribe
 ```

-Option 2: Run the following command to install the package and its dependencies:
+Option 2: Run the following command to install the package and its dependencies
 ```
 git clone git@github.com:thomas0809/MolScribe.git
 cd MolScribe